Request a call

 Idea Generation Stage

 If you are wondering how to make a web app, then you should know where the starting point is.
-And as with any other project, when you create a web application, you should start with an idea.
+As with any other project, when you build a web application, you should start with an idea.

 Idea Source

+So, how can you build web applications?
 You don’t need to come up with any substantial, ready-to-implement ideas at this point.
-Instead, emphasize brainstorming and give fixing user problems first priority.
+Instead, emphasize brainstorming and give fixing user problems priority.
 Once you know what issues users are facing, you may come up with products to address those issues.

 Target Market and Competitor Research